eomii/rules_ll/docs/quickstart/quickstart.md

     Prerequisites:

     - An `x86_64` processor.
-You can find out about this via `uname -a`.
+You can verify this with `uname -a`.
     - A Linux kernel with 64-bit support.
-You can find out about this via `getconf LONG_BIT`.
+You can verify this with `getconf LONG_BIT`.
     - A `glibc` version that supports `mallinfo2`.
-Make sure that `ldd --version` prints a value of at least ``2.33``.
+Verify that `ldd --version` prints a value of at least `2.33`.
     - A functional host toolchain for C++.
 Some distributions have this by default, others require manual installation of a recent version of Clang or GCC.
 This toolchain compiles the upstream versions of Clang and